The following shows some simple examples of patch processing. See the proc module documentation for a list of processing functions.

 The rolling patch function implements moving window operators similar to pandas rolling.
 It is useful for smoothing, calculating aggregated statistics, etc.

-import dascore as dcpatch = dc.get_example_patch("example_event_1")# apply moving mean window over every 10 samplesdt = patch.get_coord('time').stepsmoothed = patch.rolling(time=50*dt).mean()smoothed.viz.waterfall(scale=.1);
+import dascore as dcpatch = dc.get_example_patch("example_event_1")# Apply moving mean window over every 10 samplesdt = patch.get_coord('time').stepsmoothed = patch.rolling(time=50*dt).mean()smoothed.viz.waterfall(scale=.1);

 Notice the NaN values at the start of the time axis.
 These can be trimmed with Patch.dropna.